Chief Publications Officer at the American Physical Society

 Pearson has agreed to buy the certification company Credly.
 Credly offers workforce training and brings a significant number of enterprise clients to Pearson’s Workforce Skills division.

-Academia, perhaps looking to diversify given the legal turbulence of its peer, ResearchGate, appears to be pivoting from scholarly networking to a new venture, raising $22 million in funding to launch 10 open access journals.
+Academia, perhaps looking to diversify given the legal turbulence of its peer, ResearchGate, appears to be branching out from scholarly networking to a new venture, raising $22 million in funding to launch 10 open access journals.
 They are promising, “to build the world’s fastest academic peer reviewed open access publishing” with the whole submission and review process taking a total of 10 days (a claim that can only be made with a straight face by someone that has never actually run a peer-reviewed journal).
-Academia is already the publisher of one quasi-journal (of short letters) that seems designed mainly as a marketing vehicle for sign-ups to Academia (unusually for an OA journal, one can’t browse to see what they have published without becoming a member of Academia).
-Academia is now apparently looking to get in on the high-quantity, low-overhead article processing charge (APC) gravy train.
 Investors include Chinese technology and entertainment giant Tencent (who previously invested in Academia in 2019) and primary Academia investor Khosla Ventures.

 Erin Landis was named Managing Director for Origin Editorial.